ActiveBrainAtlas2/preprocessing-pipeline/docs/programmer/polygon2segmenation.md

     Below is a description of the Seung Lab Cloudvolume module implementation:

 1. The Cloudvolume module takes:
-    1. A 3d mask of integers
+    1. A 3D mask of integers.
-    1. A dictionary that contains the color and text related to each integer
+    1. A dictionary that contains the color and text related to each integer.
-    1. Units and origins (information regarding the scales and offsets)
+    1. Units and origins (information regarding the scales and offsets).
 1. The code implementation is as follows:

    The [NgConverter](https://github.com/ActiveBrainAtlas2/abakit/blob/master/src/abakit/atlas/NgSegmentMaker.py) class converts the 3D mask to the segmentation layer.
 The segmentation layer consists of a set of folders living on the file system.
 This class inherits from the [NumpyToNeuroglancer](https://github.com/ActiveBrainAtlas2/abakit/blob/master/src/abakit/lib/utilities_cvat_neuroglancer.py) class.
 The [NumpyToNeuroglancer](https://github.com/ActiveBrainAtlas2/abakit/blob/master/src/abakit/lib/utilities_cvat_neuroglancer.py) was produced by Litao and is able to produce both Image layers and Segmentation layers from the 3D masks.